Alfa Romeo Alfa 6: Specifications

-The engine and gearbox were situated at the front and a limited slip differential at the rear.
-The 6 was fitted with four disc brakes, with the rear ones inboard, to reduce unsprung weight.
+The engine and gearbox were situated at the front and a limited-slip differential at the rear.
+The Alfa 6 was fitted with four disc brakes, with the rear ones inboard, to reduce unsprung weight.
 The 6 has De Dion tube at the rear and it has independent front corners, the gearbox was also located in the front.
 Two different 5-speed gearboxes were available: one with a "normal" layout, the other with "dog-leg" layout.
 A three speed automatic transmission from ZF was also available as an option and the ZF hydraulic power steering was the first to be fitted to an Alfa Romeo.